-24 Kant 1902-, 24: 904-905.
+(Kant 1900-, 24: 904-905, trans.
+Ginsborg)

-relations between different propositions containing the concept red, or indeed to entertain such propositions at all.
+On this understanding of concepts, a concept is simply a general or universal representation, that is, a representation through which one represents what a multiplicity of things have in common.
+There is nothing built into the notion of a concept which implies that concept-possession requires capacities for inference or reasoning: it appears to be sufficient for concept-possession that a subject be able, not just to pick out individual things that are presented to her, but to represent them as being the same in kind or as sharing common features.
+It would seem, then, that a subject could in principle represent different red things, or different shades of red, as having something in common, and so could possess a concept whose extension was roughly the set of red things, without necessarily being able to represent inferential relations between different propositions containing the concept red, or indeed to entertain such propositions at all.
 However, it is likely to be objected that Kant's notion of a concept is in fact more demanding than this suggests.
-First, although the standard criterion he uses to distinguish concepts from intuitions is that they are general as opposed to singular, he also distinguishes them as representations of understanding or spontaneity, rather than of sensibility or receptivity.25 And the idea of spontaneity for Kant is often taken, and in particular by McDowell, to be interchangeable with the freedom involved in the exercise of rationality, so that someone who grasps a concept is eo ipso capable of recognizing reasons for applying it as she does.26 Second, it might be maintained, in the spirit of Evans's Generality Constraint, that I cannot represent the general feature of redness common to a multiplicity of red things if I am not able to use the representation of redness in other contexts, for example making nonperceptual judgments in which red figures as a subject or predicate.
-And this again brings us to the idea that I must be able to recognize red as a common element in different judgments and so be capable of appreciating inferential connections among different propositional contents.27
+First, although the standard criterion he uses to distinguish concepts from intuitions is that they are general as opposed to singular, he also distinguishes them as representations of understanding or spontaneity, rather than of sensibility or receptivity.
+11 And the idea of spontaneity for Kant is often taken, and in particular by McDowell, to be interchangeable with the freedom involved in the exercise of rationality, so that someone who grasps a concept is eo ipso capable of recognizing reasons for applying it as she does (see, e.g., McDowell 1994: 4-5).
+Second, it might be maintained, in the spirit of Evans's Generality Constraint, that I cannot represent the general feature of redness common to a multiplicity of red things if I am not able to use the representation of redness in other contexts, e.g. making non-perceptual judgments in which red figures as a subject or predicate.
+And this again brings us to the idea that I must be able to recognize red as a common element in different judgments and so be capable of appreciating inferential connections among different propositional contents.